 The Philosophy Department at the University of Warwick will host the project.
 They provide an interdisciplinary setting in which economists, psychologists, and philosophers work together to

 understand joint action, the nature of institutions and related issues.
-The primary investigator, Stephen Butterfill, has not previously led such a large interdisciplinary project but has an extensive track-record of interdisciplinary collaborations.
+The primary investigator, Stephen Butterfillhas an extensive track-record of interdisciplinary collaborations.
 The co-investigator John Michael has recently concluded a large-scale project on the sense of commitment funded by a prestigious Starting Grant from the European Research Council, and accordingly has the relevant experience leading a team of researchers working on this topic.
+Between the project team, they have the skills to lead a large interdisciplinary project.
 In addition, the project will benefit from a network of long-term trusted collaborators in Milan (Sinigaglia) and Indonesia (***TBC).
 At each of these locations, the relevant collaborator has experience carrying out cross-cultural research and access to participants as well as research infrastructure.

 Relation to Sir John Templeton’s Donor Intent (max 1300 characters including spaces)